rtdev-com/design-patterns-in-c-sharp/chapter4/SimpleFactory/README.md

 # Chapter 4

 ## Simple Factory Idiom
-* Not quite a Factory Pattern, but a good warm up
+* Not quite a Factory Pattern, but a good warm up (p 117)

 ## Program Output:
 ```